kisswiki/kisswiki/src/non-it/self_improvement.md

 about remembering what about recall what

-about retention right Socrates says
+about retention right

-there is no learning without remembering

-and that's really the basis of it all
+Socrates says there is no learning without remembering and that's really the basis of it all.

-but I would say that knowing you're in

-this alpha theta state first thing in

-the morning you're very suggestible

-right and if the first thing you're

-picking up is your phone then that

-really is what rewiring our brain for

-two things the dangers that's gonna

-really decrease your level of

-productivity and performance number one

-its training you to be distracted and we

-talked about that every like share

-comment everything is just making you

-just pay attention everything else and

-rewiring your brain so when you're

-having a conversation with somebody you

-can't even focus because you've trained

-your brain to do otherwise and that's

-why mindfulness is so important you know

-whether it's meditation or something

-else because it's not that I don't

-meditate every single day just to be at

-peace and and be in the Zen state I do

-it because it's a mental exercise it

-improves my cognitive capabilities

-meaning that when my mind goes somewhere

-else that's the opportunity so I pull it

-back with my breath or visualization I

-built that muscle because here's here's

-really the the basis of my work is

-really about taking nouns and turning

-them into verbs so what do I mean by

-that it's it's like so many people they

-wake up and say oh I hope I have energy

-today or I have motivation saying things

-that they have right I have creativity

-so I could write today or make videos or

-I have memory or I

-focus or concentration those aren't

-things you have those are things you do

-and so you don't have love you do loving

-things you don't have energy you do

-things that give you energy just like

-that's that applies same thing with

-learning you don't have focus there's a

-process for doing focus you don't have a

-memory there's steps to improve your

-memory or to remember things better

-there's not creativity is not something

-you have there's actually a process for

-creativity so you should never suffer

-from writer's block or anything else

-like that because because that's where

-if you're if you don't understand how

-you work when I was talking about self

-awareness and understanding ourselves

-you know I think if somebody wants to

-improve their their esteem the self same

-overnight just study it study your brain

-like you'll get a boost of confidence

-and pride like instantly because it is

-the most incredible I don't even know

-what to call it a device a supercomputer

-what in the whole universe
+but I would say that knowing you're in this alpha theta state first thing in the morning you're very suggestible right and if the first thing you're picking up is your phone.
+Then that really is what rewiring our brain for two things, ghe dangers that's gonna really decrease your level of productivity and performance.

+1. training you to be distracted and we talked about that every like share comment everything is just making you just pay attention everything else and rewiring your brain.
+So when you're having a conversation with somebody you can't even focus because you've trained your brain to do otherwise.
+And that's why **mindfulness** is so important.
+You know whether it's meditation or something else.
+Because it's not that I don't meditate every single day just to be at peace and and be in the Zen state. **I do it because it's a mental exercise it improves my cognitive capabilities**.
+Meaning that when my mind goes somewhere else that's, the opportunity so I pull it back with my breath or visualization.I built that muscle because the basis of my work is really about taking nouns and turning them into verbs.

+So what do I mean by that it's it's like so many people they wake up and say: oh I hope I have energy today or I have motivation saying things that they have right I have creativity so I could write today or make videos.
+Or I have memory or I focus or concentration.
+Those aren't things you have those are things you do and so you don't have love you do loving.
+Things you don't have energy you do.
+Things that give you energy just like that's that applies same thing with learning.
+You don't have focus.
+There's a process for doing focus.
+You don't have a memory.
+There's steps to improve your memory or to remember things better.
+There's not creativity.
+Is not something you have there's actually a process for creativity.

+So you should never suffer from writer's block or anything else like that because because that's where if you're if you don't understand how you work when I was talking about self awareness and understanding ourselves.
+You know I think if somebody wants to improve their their esteem the self same overnight just study it study your brain like you'll get a boost of confidence and pride like instantly because it is the most incredible I don't even know.
+What to call it a device a supercomputer what in the whole universe.

 you know it's not just about going out